5th Street Gym

-The 5th St. Gym opened in 1950 in Miami, Florida and became one of the most popular boxing gyms in the world.
-Muhammad Ali trained at the gym in the 1960s and gave the gym the worldwide recognition it had for decades before being torn down in 1993.
-The gym attracted many celebrities throughout its glory years including the Beatles, Frank Sinatra, and Joe Louis.
+The 5th Street Gym opened in 1950 in Miami, Florida, and became one of the most popular boxing gyms in the world.
+Muhammad Ali trained at the gym in the 1960s, earning it worldwide recognition for decades.
+The gym attracted many other celebrities throughout its glory years including the Beatles, Frank Sinatra, and Joe Louis.

-Elvis Yero was a friend of Albert's growing up who trained at the 5th St. Gym and later became a golden glove champion.
-What many didn't know was that Elvis was also an amazing amateur artist; he and Albert's friendship started when they were sent to a separate after-school art program.
-Albert’s favorite memory of Elvis is when he took him to the gym after school to teach Al some boxing moves.
-He taught Al how to block and when he was finally ready to practice, Elvis threw what he thought was a soft punch, but it sent Al flying backward and left him sprawled on the mat with a broken nose – his first of many.
+Elvis Yero was a childhood friend of Albert's who trained at the 5th Street Gym before becoming a golden glove champion.
+In addition to being an amazing boxer, Elvis was also a talented amateur artist.
+While Albert and Elvis made many memories as kids at their after-school art program, Albert’s favorite memory of Elvis took place at the 5th St. Gym.
+After “teaching” Albert how to block, Elvis threw what he thought was a soft punch, but it sent Albert flying backward and left him sprawled on the mat with a broken nose – his first of many.

-The 5th St. Gym helped shape the history of Miami Beach.
-"As shabby and unkempt the area was, the gym simply belonged," said Angelo Dundee, an original trainer at the gym.
-Years after being torn down, the gym reopened at its original location in 2013, however, Albert wanted to memorialize the original building in history forever with his piece 5th St. Gym.
+The 5th Street Gym helped shape the history of Miami Beach, and as Angelo Dundee, an original trainer at the gym, explains, “As shabby and unkempt the area was, the gym simply belonged.”
+Despite reopening at its original location in 2013, Albert wanted to memorialize the original building in history forever with his piece 5th Street Gym.